-Whether it is a funeral, memorial, or celebration of life, people often look for moments to express the love, respect and grief they share after the loss of a loved one.
+Whether it is a funeral, memorial, or celebration of life, people often seek occasions to express the love, respect, and grief after the loss of a loved one.
+These occasions lead to important steps toward emotional healing after loss.
+The aim of the bereaved is to create a meaningful experience that may bring peace of mind.